-The Lyttleton Stores Co-operative is in an attractive heritage listed building (originally built in 1884) within a heritage precinct in mid Blue Mountains.
-It consists of two country style shops that focus on personal service.
+The Lyttleton Stores Co-operative is an attractive heritage-listed building (originally built in 1884) within a heritage precinct in the mid-Blue Mountains.
+It consists of two country-style shops that focus on personal service.
 Pantree Produce caters for the health conscious 'foodie', and Atelier caters for those seeking original hand-made Australian gifts and wares.
 The third shop is a workshop space called Preserve with a kitchen and garden.

 They believe that a sustainable future involves a secure food system, creativity and adaptability, health and well being, and a thriving localised economy.

 It is a two-minute walk from Lawson station on the north side of town, and parking is also available.